Vladislav Habal

-Vladislav Habal (born April 2, 1991) is a Czech professional ice hockey goaltender.
-He is currently a free agent having last played for HC Slovan Bratislava of the Tipsport Liga.
+Vladislav Habal (born April 2, 1991) is a Czech professional ice hockey goaltender who plays for HC Baník Sokolov of the 1st Czech Republic Hockey League.

 Habal previously played 43 games in the Czech Extraliga for HC Karlovy Vary from 2013 to 2016.
 He then moved to Slovakia to sign for HC Košice on June 6, 2016.
 After three seasons with Košice, Habal joined fellow Tipsport Liga side HC Slovan Bratislava on July 21, 2019.